MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 ## Set Library permissions

 Permissions for library artifacts, such as variable groups and secure files, are managed by roles.
 You can use a variable group to store values that you want to make available across multiple build and release pipelines.
+Roles are also defined to help you configure security on shared [library entities](../library/index.md) such as [variable groups](../library/index.md#security).
+You can configure these roles hierarchically.

 To [define and manage variable groups](../library/variable-groups.md) and [secure files](../library/secure-files.md), open the **Library** tab in **Azure Pipelines**.

 :::image type="content" source="media/pipeline-library-permissions.png" alt-text="Open the Library menu option.":::

-Roles are also defined to help you configure security on shared [library entities](../library/index.md) such as [variable groups](../library/index.md#security).
-Membership of these roles can be configured hierarchically, and at either project level or individual entity level.

 You can configure Library object permissions for everything in your library or for an individual variable group or secure file.
-Select the **Security** option in the navigation.
+Select the **Security** option in the navigation for all of your variable groups and secure files or for one instance.

 :::image type="content" source="media/pipelines-security-library.png" alt-text="Security option in Library.":::